Broker director Hirokazu Kore-eda says actor Song Kang-ho inspired him

-SEOUL - Japanese director Hirokazu Kore-eda has credited South Korean actor Song Kang-ho with inspiring him during the making of Broker.
+SEOUL • Japanese director Hirokazu Kore-eda has credited South Korean actor Song Kang-ho with inspiring him during the making of the movie, Broker.

 Song, 55, took home the Best Actor prize at the Cannes Film Festival last month, the first South Korean actor to do so.